W1lly-Wonka/Prediction-Final-Project/README.md

 ### Business Insights:

-1. The company should be aware of candidates from certain conditions, as they tend to alter their occupations, such as:
+1. The company should be aware of candidates from certain conditions, especially since they tend to alter their occupations, such as:
 * If they are from city_21 and city_103,
 * If they have relevant experience,
 * If their education level is graduate,